 As experts have explained, with repeated trauma, we become increasingly sensitive to the effects of trauma.
 This is because if we never heal from trauma, the wiring in the brain changes, causing us to initiate a “survival response” if we feel threatened.

 A survival response triggers a reaction from the brain called the amygdala, causing us to fight or become emotional.
 The brain’s survival response is so strong that we may view relationship conflict as a threat to our survival.

 When we do not process and heal from trauma in relationships, a lot of changes happen inside us, which thereby, affects relationships:

 We become so sensitive that any conflict or situation that reminds us of the trauma can lash out, such as by yelling or fighting.

 Some people may not fight but instead shut down and withdraw when the brain’s survival response is activated.

 It ultimately leads to a negative behavioral pattern.

-Suppose, if you feel so threatened or rejected in one relationship that you begin to withdraw or fight back at the first sign of trouble, in your next relationship, you may view honest mistakes or minor conflict as being threatening, and in turn, lash out at your new partner.
+Suppose you feel so threatened or rejected in one relationship that you begin to withdraw or fight back at the first sign of trouble.
+In your next relationship, you may view honest mistakes or minor conflicts as being threatening and, in turn, lash out at your new partner.
 This creates a negative pattern.

 A trauma response can also create a negative pattern in the abusive relationship, thus perpetuating the relationship trauma cycle.